45 percent of customers say they’re more likely to visit businesses that respond to their reviewsOnline Reviews Survey

 Jane Kirtley, a media ethics and law professor at the University of Minnesota School of Journalism, agreed with the Minnesota Supreme Court’s ruling.
 “This is not a blank check for people to make false factual statements,” she said.
 “Rather, it’s an endorsement that statements of opinion are protected under the First Amendment.”

-The legal battle brings to light the power of online review sites like Yelp, Google+ Local, Wellness.com, Dr. Oogle, Vitals, and HealthTap (among many others) to affect the reputation of medical and health professionals.
+The legal battle brings to light the power of online review sites like Yelp, Google My Business, Wellness.com, Dr. Oogle, Vitals, and HealthTap (among many others) to affect the reputation of medical and health professionals.
 It also emphasizes the importance of monitoring and responding to these reviews.

 Is someone writing bad reviews of your business or practice?
 Avoid the stress, trouble, and cost that McKee experienced.
 Here are some great tips for you: